pprp/SimpleCVReproduction/NAS/cifar100/README.md

 - [ ] experimental results on cifar100 and cifar10
 - [ ] distributed data parrallel to support
 - [ ] support transformer models
+- [ ] support differenet datasets such as tiny imagenet

 ## Get Started